Shanicky-RenzhiWang/homepage_hugo/content/authors/admin/_index.md

 ### About me ##

 I am a fourth-year Ph.D. student at the University of Alberta, advised by Prof. [Lei Ma](https://www.malei.org/).
-I am now an intern student at Nankai University under the advice of Prof. [Qing Guo](https://tsingqguo.github.io), and I was fortunate to be advised by Prof. [Xiaofei Xie](https://xiaofeixie.bitbucket.io/) during my visit to Singapore Management University.
 My primary research area is the testing of Autonomous Driving Systems and AI-CPS.
+I am now also under the advice of Prof. [Qing Guo](https://tsingqguo.github.io) and an intern at Eacon with [Karry Yang](https://ieeexplore.ieee.org/author/37089895553).
+I was fortunate to be advised by Prof. [Xiaofei Xie](https://xiaofeixie.bitbucket.io/) during my visit to Singapore Management University.
 I received my M.Eng. degree from Xidian University, where I was advised by Prof. [Cong Tian](https://web.xidian.edu.cn/ctian/en/index.html), with a research focus on the transferability of adversarial examples.
 I obtained my bachelor's degree from Xian Jiaotong University, majoring in Process Equipment and Control Engineering.
 Before pursuing my Ph.D., I was employed as a software engineer at Intel, buddied by [Xiaochuan Luo](https://ieeexplore.ieee.org/author/37086934684) and [James Xu](https://www.linkedin.com/in/xu-james-834550a/).